 - Available Resource List includes "Canvas."
 If it doesn't, contact UO Information Services for assistance (see below)

 To change your password, visit the duck id account management form.
 If you have problems changing your password information on how to get your password reset is at "What if I can't reset my password?"

 If you are a new student and don't have a Duck ID (username) and password, you can create one for yourself using your UO ID# and PAC at duckid.uoregon.edu.
-After you get a new Duck ID, it may take up to a day before you can use it to log in to blackboard.
+After you get a new Duck ID, it may take up to a day before you can use it to log in to Canvas.

 If you have problems using the account management form, or still have problems logging in, get help by phone or in person from the Information Technology Help Desk, 151 McKenzie Hall, 541-346-HELP.
-The staff there will help you verify that you can read email, and that your account is enabled for Blackboard.
+The staff there will help you verify that you can read email, and that your account is enabled for Canvas.
 Take your UO photo ID card with you when you go.

 If you suspect you may have browser problems, try logging in from a computer in the Library; if you can log in from the library but not from home, then it's definitely a configuration problem on your machine.

-The Blackboard system does not currently allow people to log in as a guest to preview the system.
+The Canvas system does not currently allow people to log in as a guest to preview the system.
 If you have an account, though, some, but not all, UO coursesites allow guest access.
 Such access is always very limited -- guests may not under any circumstances participate in online discussions, and often are limited as to what portions of the coursesite they can view.

-If Blackboard sends email, it will always send it to your "@uoregon.edu" email address, but you don't need to actually use that address to receive email.
+If Canvas sends email, it will always send it to your "@uoregon.edu" email address, but you don't need to actually use that address to receive email.
 If you decide not to use your UO account for email, it is important that you set up mail forwarding, so that any mail sent to your UO email account is automatically forwarded to the place where you actually read your email by managing your account provided by the Information Services department.